Innovative Finance Isas explained

 Read more about the basics in our P2P lending guide.

 From April of this year, legislation allows you to save P2P loans in an Isa wrapper, meaning any money you make is totally free from tax.
-The Ifisa counts towards your overall Isa allowance, which for the 2016/17 tax year is £15,240 (rising to £20,000 in the 2017/18 tax year).
+The Ifisa counts towards your overall Isa allowance, which for the 2017-18 is £20,000.

 Although it’s a growing sector, P2P is mostly untested in a credit downturn, when default rates might surpass whatever safeguards the various platforms have in place.